denvermullets/joberino-portal-api/README.md

 - Indeed is largely useless as it rarely has jobs that aren't already on LinkedIn or other sites.
   - They also have agressive popups and there's a 3rd popup I never got to see the HTML for.
 Scraping could fail and you'll need to refresh the page and que Indeed again.

+If you want to add more search terms or url on the 3 sources, add them to the arrays in `openings_controller.rb` since each url contains the search terms and the page it's on.

 ## Installation

 This is built using ``Ruby 2.7.1`` and ``Rails 6.0.3.4``.
 Please make sure you're using at least those versions of Ruby / Rails.

 Joberino uses Kimurai gem, which uses Selenium, Nokogiri, and Capybara.
 Bundle install should take care of you but if not here's the commands you can use.
+It also uses Dotenv so manage your LinkedIn

 ```
 brew cask install google-chrome firefox